kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-alpha.md

 ## kubeadm alpha phase certs {#cmd-phase-certs}

-You can create all required certificates with the `all` sub command or selectively create certificates.
+You can create all required certificates with the `all` subcommand or selectively create certificates.

 {% capture certs_all %}
 {% include_relative generated/kubeadm_alpha_phase_certs_all.md %}